-Sometimes if a plant is overwatered, it just does not seem to recover afterwards.
-The leaves start to get dull and turn yellow and the whole plant seems to be on a slippery slope towards death.
+Sometimes if a plant is overwatered, it just doesn't seem to recover afterward.
+The leaves start to get dull and turn yellow, and the whole plant seems to be on a slippery slope towards death.
 You try to correct the watering issue but nothing seems to help.
 Chances are, your plant is suffering from root rot.

 What is Root Rot?

 Root rot can have two sources -- one is prolonged exposure to overwatered conditions that can cause some of the roots to die back due to a lack of oxygen.
 As they die, they can start to decay or rot away.
 The rot can then spread to healthier roots and kill them as well, even if the soil conditions are corrected.
 The other source can be a fungus in the soil.
 The fungus may lie dormant in the soil indefinitely and then suddenly flourish when the plant is overwatered once or twice.
 The root rot fungus attacks the roots and causes them to die and rot away.

 If you are unsure whether your plant has root rot, you may be wondering, "What does root rot look like?".
 If the plant is slowly wilting and the leaves are turning yellow for seemingly unknown reasons, you will want to check the roots.
 Remove the plant from the soil and feel the roots.
 The roots affected by root rot will look black and will feel mushy.
 Affected roots may literally fall off the plant when you touch them.
 Healthy roots may be black or pale, but they will feel firm and pliable.